the-code-genin/the-code-genin/README.md

 My work has supported systems used by millions of users, improved operational efficiency for internal teams, and enabled engineering teams to ship reliable features faster at scale.

-I primarily work with Go and JavaScript/TypeScript, with working experience in Python, and I am particularly interested in building systems that are reliable, observable, and easy to operate in production.
+I work primarily with Go and JavaScript/TypeScript, with working experience in Python.
+I am interested in building systems that are reliable and easy to operate at scale.

-You can follow me on Twitter [@the_code_genin](https://twitter.com/the_code_genin)!
-I post informative stuff there from time to time... and why not?😄
+You can reach me on X [@the_code_genin](https://twitter.com/the_code_genin) or via email.